 While Well Construction Permits may be granted within the rest of the Adelaide metropolitan area, it will be a condition of your permit to arrange and pay for a water sample to be collected and tested, prior to use.
-Contact details for the laboratories can be found on the SA Health website on the topic of drinking water quality testing laboratories.
+Information about the laboratories that provide these services is outlined under item 7 below.

 Fitness for purpose will be determined by the landowner based on appropriate Australian and International water quality guidelines and advice from SA Health.
 For assistance to interpret these results from a public health perspective, help can be provided by the Water Quality Unit of SA Health on (08) 8226 7100 or via email email@example.com.

 Anyone considering drilling a well in the Adelaide area should consider the latest information about Groundwater Prohibition Areas and EPA Assessment Areas that can be found on the EPA’s website.

 Bore owners should also see the information provided by SA Health’s Water Quality Unit about the risks of using bore water for domestic purposes and guidance on testing the water quality.

 If the results indicate that there is site contamination, it is important that you immediately discontinue use.
 Preventing extraction of contaminated groundwater is necessary to protect human health and also to prevent the spread of contamination.
 This can be caused by drawing water towards a property if the groundwater is being extracted from a bore.